TacBuild/evm/README.md

 Your chain provides a *seamless use of any IBC asset in the EVM* without liquidity fragmentation between wrapped and unwrapped tokens.
-Transaction surges are handled by the *self-regulating fee market mechanism* based on EIP-1559 and EIP-712 allows for *structured data si gning* for arbitrary messages.
+Transaction surges are handled by the *self-regulating fee market mechanism* based on EIP-1559 and EIP-712 allows for *structured data signing* for arbitrary messages.

 *Everything* can be controlled by on-chain governance to create alignment between chain teams and their communities.